Lough Swilly: The flight of the earls

+Napoleonic and Victorian era

 A Martello tower that sits on the banks of Lough Swilly.

 Due to its natural shelter and its depth, the lough was an important naval port.
 In October 1798, immediately prior to the outbreak of the Napoleonic Wars, a French fleet carrying Wolfe Tone of the United Irishmen, plus troops to assist in 1798 rebellion, was intercepted and defeated in a naval battle at the entrance to Lough Swilly.
 Subsequently, Tone was captured and taken ashore at Buncrana on the east side of the Swilly.

+A subsequent reassessment of the threat of invasion led to the building of a series of fortifications guarding the different approaches and landing points within the lough which were completed between 1800 and 1820.
+Martello towers were built around 1804 to defend the approaches to Derry.
+The six on the lough cost €1,800 each, were armed with smoothbore cannon, firing round shot and were completed in six months.